Bantam Books: Books published

 Bantam has published the entire original run of the "Choose Your Own Adventure" series of children's books, as well as the first original novels based upon the Star Trek franchise, publishing about a dozen such books between 1970 and 1982, when the license was taken over by Pocket Books.
 Bantam also published a dozen volumes of short story adaptations of scripts from Star Trek: The Original Series.
 Bantam was the former American paperback publisher of The Guinness Book of Records.
-Another series was "Bantam War Book" from the 1970s to the 90s, with the majority of books from World War II, but also from Vietnam, Korea and other conflicts.
+Another series was "Bantam War Book" from the 1970s to the 1990s, with the majority of books from World War II, but also from Vietnam, Korea and other conflicts.

-Other series include Bantam Classics, the Bantam Spectra science fiction imprint, the juvenile Skylark imprint, and editions of Shakespeare.
+Other series include Bantam Classics, the Bantam Spectra science fiction imprint, the juvenile Skylark imprint, the Bantam Air & Space imprint, and editions of Shakespeare.

 Bantam Classics

 The series was started in 1958.
 It reprints mostly public domain, unabridged classic books, intended to increase backlist sales and reintroduce the works to new audiences.
 More than a hundred books have been released in the series.

 Like competing editions, some Bantam Classics are printed with an introduction from a literary critic, and in the case of Moby Dick, with a selection of critical essays on the novel appended as well.